awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

 ## API Documentation<a name="api-reference"></a>

 All commands in the AWS CLI correspond to requests made to an AWS service's public API\.
-Each service with a public API has an API reference that can be found on the service's homepage on the [AWS Documentation website](http://aws.amazon.com/documentation/)\.
+Each service with a public API has an API reference that can be found on the service's home page on the [AWS Documentation website](http://aws.amazon.com/documentation/)\.
 The content for an API reference varies based on how the API is constructed and which protocol is used\.
-Typically, an API reference contains detailed information about the actions supported by the API, the data sent to and from the service, and any error conditions that the service can report\.
+Typically, an API reference contains detailed information about the operations supported by the API, the data sent to and from the service, and any error conditions that the service can report\.

 **API Documentation Sections**
-+  **Actions** – Detailed information on each action and its parameters \(including constraints on length or content, and default values\)\.
-It lists the errors that can occur for this action\.
-Each action corresponds to a subcommand in the AWS CLI\.
++  **Actions** – Detailed information on each operation and its parameters \(including constraints on length or content, and default values\)\.
+It lists the errors that can occur for this operation\.
+Each operation corresponds to a subcommand in the AWS CLI\.
-+  **Data Types** – Detailed information about structures that a command might require as a parameter or return in response to a request\.
++  **Data Types** – Detailed information about structures that a command might require as a parameter, or return in response to a request\.
 +  **Common Parameters** – Detailed information about the parameters that are shared by all of action for the service\.
-+  **Common Errors** – Detailed information about errors that can be returned by any of the service's actions\.
++  **Common Errors** – Detailed information about errors that can be returned by any of the service's operations\.

-The name and availability of each section can vary depending on the service\.
+The name and availability of each section can vary, depending on the service\.

 **Service\-specific CLIs**
 Some services have a separate CLI that dates from before a single AWS CLI was created to work with all services\.
 These service\-specific CLIs have separate documentation that is linked from the service's documentation page\.
 Documentation for service\-specific CLIs does not apply to the AWS CLI\.